Innovation with purpose

 To make this possible, Syensqo is contributing advanced material science solutions across multiple layers of the hydrogen tank system.
 Our high-performance epoxy resins and carbon composite materials are engineered to endure extreme cryogenic temperatures while offering the toughness, damage tolerance, and fatigue resistance essential for long-haul endurance.
 These materials provide the structural integrity required under constant thermal stress, without the added weight of metal.

-To maximize fuel efficiency, we’re targeting a gravimetric efficiency of around 50%, meaning the tank would carry as much hydrogen as the tank itself weighs, a key milestone for sustainable aviation range.
+To maximize fuel quantity on board, we’re targeting a gravimetric efficiency of around 50%, meaning the tank would carry as much hydrogen as the tank itself weighs, a key milestone for sustainable aviation.

-We’re also exploring advanced insulation systems using vacuum and multilayer insulation technologies.
-These solutions, enhanced by Syensqo’s composites, allow for high thermal efficiency without compromising structural performance.
-Combined, they create tanks that are lightweight, durable, and thermally optimized, opening the door for scalable, cryogenic hydrogen flight.
+Advanced insulation systems for the reservoir, using vacuum and multilayer insulation technologies, will ensure successful hydrogen storage.
+These solutions, enhanced by Syensqo's composites capable of withstanding high vacuum, allow for high thermal efficiency without compromising structural performance.
+Combined, they create lightweight tanks with long dormancy, opening the door to scalable, cryogenic hydrogen flight.

 Learn more on Hydrogen Cryogenics